dzarurizkyy/study-jenkins/002-jenkinsfile/material.md

 Matrix is a feature that can be used to define a multi-dimensional matrix containing name-value combinations, executed in parallel.

-### Key Points
+- **Key Points**

   - Matrix is very powerful because it can run stages in parallel with predetermined matrix combinations
   - Since matrix runs in parallel, like parallel, you can also use the `failFast` or `parallelAlwaysFailFast()` option

-### Matrix Cell
+- **Matrix Cell**

   When creating axes in a matrix, stages will automatically be built using combinations of matrix axis values, called matrix cells.

   For example, with two axes (OS and ARC), you'll get several combinations:
   - linux 32, linux 64
   - windows 32, windows 64
   - mac 32, mac 64

   You can automatically retrieve axis data from environment variables in the stage.

-- **Matrix example**
+- **Matrix Example**

   ```groovy
   pipeline {